Poincar\'e series for surfaces with boundary: Introduction

 \begin{theo} The Poincar\'e series $s \mapsto \eta_{x,y}(s)$ extends meromorphically to the whole complex plane and

 where $\chi(\Sigma)$ is the Euler characteristic of $\Sigma$. \end{theo}

-This note heavily relies on the work of Nguyen Viet Dang and Gabriel Rivi\`ere \cite{dang2020poincar}, in which the authors compute the value at zero of the Poincar\'e series associated to orthogeodesic arcs joining any two homologically trivial closed geodesics of a closed negatively curved surface as well as Poincar\'e series associated to geodesic arcs joining two points.
-In the latter case they also obtain that its value at zero is the inverse of the Euler characteristic of the surface.
-We refer to \cite{dang2020poincar} for precise references about Poincar\'e series.

-The orthospectrum (the set of lengths of orthogeodesics) of a hyperbolic surface with totally geodesic boundary has been studied by many authors, among others Basmajian \cite{basmajian1993orthogonal}, Bridgeman \cite{bridgeman2011orthospectra}, Calegari \cite{calegari2010chimneys} (see also Bridgeman--Kahn \cite{bridgeman2010hyperbolic}).
-In particular they show such that if $(\Sigma, g)$ is a compact hyperbolic surface with totally geodesic boundary, one has
+{To the best of our knowledge, Theorem \ref{thm:main} is the first result on a series involving the orthospectrum (that is, the set of lengths of orthogeodesics) of a surface with totally geodesic boundary which has \textit{variable} negative curvature.} For hyperbolic surfaces (i.e. surfaces with \textit{constant} curvature $-1$) with totally geodesic boundary, the orthospectrum has been studied by many authors, among others Basmajian \cite{basmajian1993orthogonal}, Bridgeman \cite{bridgeman2011orthospectra}, Calegari \cite{calegari2010chimneys} (see also Bridgeman--Kahn \cite{bridgeman2010hyperbolic}).
+In particular they show that if $(\Sigma, g)$ is a compact hyperbolic surface with totally geodesic boundary, one has

 where $\ell(\partial \Sigma)$ is the length of the boundary of $\Sigma$, $\vol(\Sigma)$ is the area of $\Sigma$ and $\mathcal{R}$ is the Rogers dilogarithm function.
 We refer to \cite{bridgeman2016identities} for a detailed exposition of those results.